ansible-collections/ibm_zos_ims/docs/source/modules/ims_psb_gen.rst

   src
-    The src field can reference a PDS, PDSE member, sequential data set, or Unix System Services file path.
+    The src field can reference a PDS, PDSE member, sequential data set, or UNIX System Services file path.

     If a PDS is specified, all members within the PDS will be treated as individual PSB source members to be processed.